 Image gallery: Val Venosta Train

 The track runs along the Adige river across the Val Venosta.
-The stations along the track date back to the period of time between 1900 and 1906 and are consequently part of the cultural artifact of South Tyrol.
-The restaurations of the stations have been performed in cooperation with the Provincial Antiquities and Monuments Office, striving for preserving their original flair.
-Of course also modern techniques were implemented: the accessibility for handicapped people has been referred to as “exemplary in Europe”, as 14 of 18 stations along the track are “accessible” and the remaining four stations “accessible with help”.
+The stations along the track date back to the period of time between 1900 and 1906 and are consequently part of the cultural artefact of South Tyrol.
+The restoration of the stations was performed in cooperation with the Provincial Antiquities and Monuments Office, striving for preserving their original flair.
+Of course also modern techniques were implemented: the accessibility for handicapped people has been referred to as "exemplary in Europe", as 14 of 18 stations along the track are "accessible" and the remaining four stations "accessible with help".

 Another great offer is called "bikemobil Card", a combined ticket which allows you to make full use of South Tyrol's Integrated Public Transport network, including the PostBus Switzerland service between Malles and Müstair (CH), and to rent a bike (1 day, without transport on train or bus).
 Seven train stations along the track offer a bike rental: Merano, Naturno, Laces, Spondigna, Silandro, Malles and Resia.
 At these rental & service stations carrying the symbol "Südtirol Rad" / "Bici Alto Adige" you can rent and return bikes.
 Have fun!

 Please note: Due to extensive works in the railway tunnels, the railway section Merano - Tel will be closed from November 22, 2021 until presumably summer 2022.
 Replacement buses will operate.